 Peter Denton THOMPSON1,2 was born on 8 July 1961.
 Parents: Denton LeRoy THOMPSON and Janet Carolyn LARSON.

 Peter Olaus THOMPSON1,2 was born on 10 June 1892 in Belford Twp, Aurora Co., SD.
-He died on 28 October 1958.
+He died on 28 October 1958 at the age of 66.
 He was buried in Graceland Cem, Mitchell, SD.
 Parents: Oskar(Asbjørn Torkellson Hammersmark) THOMPSON and Elsie Christine JONASDTR.

 Spouse: Darlene Vinnie HUNTER.
 Darlene Vinnie HUNTER and Peter Olaus THOMPSON were married on 7 June 1922.
 Children were: Eileen June THOMPSON, Norman Keith THOMPSON, Alvin Oscar THOMPSON, Denton LeRoy THOMPSON.